 - Documentation supporting the determination that a transfer of schools is in the best interest of the child;

-- Arrangements for enrollment with new school including transfer of education records; or
+- Arrangements for enrollment with new school including transfer of education records.

 - Regularly updated medical documentation that verifies that a child is incapable of attending school; 2

-- Includes any assessed needs on the child/youth action plan;
+- Any assessed needs on the child/youth action plan;

-- Discusses the appropriateness of pursuing a high school equivalency diploma, if the child is designated as a state agency child as defined in SOP 4.28.3, who is seventeen (17) years old, assesses the appropriateness of pursuing a high school equivalency diploma; and
+- Discusion of the appropriateness of pursuing a high school equivalency diploma, if the child is designated as a state agency child as defined in SOP 4.28.3, who is seventeen (17) years old; and

-- Discusses with the child that attainment of a high school equivalency diploma does not exempt the child from compulsory attendance.
+- Discussion with the child that attainment of a high school equivalency diploma does not exempt the child from compulsory attendance.

-- Makes a referral to Early Start, EPSDT, or other appropriate foster/adoptive for a developmental screening within thirty (30) days for any child under the age of five (5);
+- Makes a referral to Early Start, Early and Periodic Screening, Diagnostic and Treatment (EPSDT), or other appropriate foster/adoptive programs for a developmental screening within thirty (30) working days for any child under the age of five (5);

 - In cooperation with the caregiver, maintains contact with the child’s early intervention service provider or school staff to: